 The Catholic Church’s mission is to carry out and continue the work of Jesus Christ on Earth.
 The Church, and those in it, must: share the Word of God. help those in need.

-What are the 6 precepts of the Catholic Church?
+What are the precepts of church?

 - to observe certain feasts.